 - Broadcast TV delivers both in-store and online shoppers.

-- Online shoppers and in-store shoppers selected television as the most important influence compared to other advertising media platforms.
+- Online shoppers and in-store shoppers selected television as the most important influence for purchase decisions.

 - Broadcast TV assets can reach those who stream programming on ad-free platforms.